 Most institutions have their own student associations, which help international students manage their various activities along with academics.
 Some universities also have a dedicated international student association to offer unbiased support to students from another country.

 For instance, the University of Calgary has a Newcomers & International Students’ Committee that ensures all inter-cultural students have a voice in front of both the Graduate Students Association and the university’s administration.

 Student associations off campus

-There are various student associations outside of campus that work for the welfare of national and international students.
-For instance, the Canadian Federation of Students and Canadian Alliance of Student Associations are two great resources to reach out to in case of any assistance.
+Various student associations outside of campus work for the welfare of national and international students.
+For instance, the Canadian Federation of Students and the Canadian Alliance of Student Associations are two great resources to reach out to in case of any assistance.